15 Feb Why Your Business Needs Powerful Storytelling To Grow

-1. Be consistent and true to the brand
+Be consistent and true to the brand

 Brand stories must follow three important rules: consistency, persistence, and restraint.
-It would be easy to change your brand message because you’ve seen a competitor create a cool websites or social media campaign but stay true to your brand, otherwise your customers won’t understand what you really want to say and sell.
+It would be easy to change your brand message because you’ve seen a competitor create a cool websites or developed a successful social media campaign, but you need to stay true to your brand, otherwise your customers won’t understand what you really want to say and sell.
 Be creative but don’t stay too far from your brand promise.
 Confusion is the number one brand killer!

-2. Allow for your brands personality to influence the storytelling
+Allow for your brands personality to influence the storytelling

-3. Use characters your audience will connect with
+Use characters your audience will connect with

 Brand storytelling requires characters your audience will root for.
 It doesn’t mean you’re required to create fictional characters or brand mascots to tell your stories, but you need elements that enable your audience to become emotionally connected.
 In this way, they will be more interested to conclude the story and to follow your brand.
-Red bull are the experts in getting across the brand story by creating huge amounts of cool content using their buyer persona heroes as well as regular people, check out their Youtube channel.
+Red bull are the experts in getting across the brand story by creating huge amounts of cool content using their buyer persona heroes as well as regular people.
+Check out their Youtube channel.

-4. Leave them wanting more
+Leave them wanting more

 One way of making your brand stories page turners is by focusing on the use of perpetual marketing, where one piece feeds on to the next.
-There are obvious ways of doing this, such as “Watch This Space” hooks on your website or Facebook Page, or teasers via Facebook, email, or Pinterest.
-OXO tried to use the perpetual marketing back in the 80’s with their TV ad campaigns, effectively creating a TV series over many years.
+There are obvious ways of doing this, such as “Watch This Space” hooks on your website, social media channels or by email.